mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ![example of errors thrown by a11y in an acceptance test](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/acceptance-test-error.png#@1024-2048)

 One issue we ran into, was that these tests brought up a lot of accessibility violations, some of which we couldn't just fix on our own.
-For instance, several of the errors where due to color contrast issues, in a lot of cases, deciding on (and changing) color schemes may not be entirely in your power, and it can involve discussions with designers, product owners, and may even be influenced by branding, but you can and should use this information to spark those
+For example, several of the errors were due to color contrast issues, in a lot of cases, deciding on (and changing) color schemes may not be entirely in your power, and it can involve discussions with designers, product owners, and may even be influenced by branding, but you can and should use this information to spark those